 1843 – Great Britain recommended a bill to deal with nuisances from furnaces and engines.
 None were ever enacted, though.

-1845 – Great Britain stated no law could regulate the fireplaces of ordinary homes in London.
-They decided this after taking into consideration their current knowledge.
+1845—Great Britain declared that no law could regulate the fireplaces of ordinary homes in London.
+They decided this after considering their current knowledge.

 1873 – London experienced its first thick and persistent fog laden with soot and sulfur.
 This resulted in 650 deaths.